pdelorimier/interbrc-microbiome/logistics.md

 The workshop will be held in Room 1306 Elings Hall at Iowa State University.
 Limited parking is available nearby and can be reserved by contacting Lorien Radmer, lradmer@iastate.edu

 ### Workshop prerequisites
 A laptop is required.
-We will be providing some papers to read before the workshop and install directions for software used during the workshop.
-Please fill in this anonymous [pre-workshop assessment](https://forms.gle/1Q2qT3F799v35P8x5), which allows us to understand the skills of the participants and also your goals.
-The workshop will also require some prerequisites.
-[Prerequisites can be found here](https://www.germslab.org/interbrc-microbiome/prep.html)
+We have provided some papers to read before the workshop and directions for installing software used during the workshop in the [preparation section](https://www.germslab.org/interbrc-microbiome/prep.html) of this site.
+Please also fill in this anonymous [pre-workshop assessment](https://forms.gle/1Q2qT3F799v35P8x5), which allows us to understand the skills and goals of the participants.